 Further Pure Maths covers complex numbers and matrices as well as further developing skills in trigonometry, calculus and polynomial equations, proof including induction, further integration and hyperbolic functions, differential equations, plus some polar co-ordinates and co-ordinate geometry.

-Mechanics allows you to describe mathematically the motion of objects.
+This A level course may be taken in addition to the Mathe- Mechanics allows you to describe mathematically the motion of objects.

 Contact Dr Wilkin